Victoria A Moore

 Bereavement and loss / life crises

-I offer a free initial consultation to assess your needs and discuss how counselling / psychotherapy may help you.
+I suggest we begin with an initial consultation to assess your needs and discuss how counselling / psychotherapy may help you.
 This is an opportunity for us to get a taste of how therapy would be and consider how we might work together.

 Length of Therapy

 If we decide to work together, a therapeutic plan is then mutually agreed.
 This may be for a fixed number of sessions (eg 6-12) if short-term, focussed, work is required; or a more open-ended approach may be preferred, with periodic reviews along the way.

 Session fees are £70 for individual therapy, £95 for couple therapy, and £125 for family therapy.

 I am recognised by most private medical insurers.